expressjs/multer/README.md

 ### putSingleFilesInArray

+**NOTE** In the next major version, `putSingleFilesInArray` will go away and all `req.files` key-value pairs will point to an array of file objects.
+Begin migrating your code to use `putSingleFilesInArray: true`.
+This will become the default in the next version.
+An explanation follows.

-By default `putSingleFilesInArray` is false.
+In the current version `putSingleFilesInArray` is false.
 Activate it by setting the property to true.

 ```js
 putSingleFilesInArray: true